NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Dazzling Rosary (Greater).md

 * * *

 When energy courses through these lustrous beads, they glow brightly in the sacred colors of the spellcaster's faith.
-A [[Spells/Spiritual Weapon|Spiritual Weapon]] empowered with this catalyst flashes with bright light when it critically Strikes a target, causing the target to be [[Conditions/Dazzled|Dazzled]] until the beginning of your next turn.
+A [[Spiritual Weapon|Spiritual Weapon]] empowered with this catalyst flashes with bright light when it critically Strikes a target, causing the target to be [[Conditions/Dazzled|Dazzled]] until the beginning of your next turn.
 The rosary can be used with a _spiritual weapon_ of any level.

 *Source: Pathfinder Secrets of Magic*
 *OGL*